mxagar/nlp_guide/NLP_Guide.md

 A guide on Natural Language Processing (NLP) structured after following the Udemy course [NLP - Natural Language Processing with Python](https://www.udemy.com/course/nlp-natural-language-processing-with-python/) by José Marcial Portilla.

+Note that I would have forked the original repository to add notes, but the material is provided with a download link.

-This file
+This notes file of mine

 `NLP_Guide.md`

 provides a general guide of the course and points out to the different notebooks of each section:

-1. Setup
+0. Setup
-2. Python Text Basics
+1. Python Text Basics: `./01_Python_Text_Basics`
-3. NLP Basics
+2. NLP Basics
-4. Part of Speech Tagging & Named Entity Recognition
+3. Part of Speech Tagging & Named Entity Recognition
-5. Text Classification
+4. Text Classification
-6. Semantics and Sentiment Analysis
+5. Semantics and Sentiment Analysis
-7. Topic Modeling
+6. Topic Modeling
-8. Deep Learning for NLP
+7. Deep Learning for NLP

 Mikel Sagardia, 2022.
 No warranties.